LLMCFG-TGen: Using LLM-Generated Control Flow Graphs to Automatically Create Test Cases from Use Cases: Conclusions and Future Work

 \section{Conclusions and Future Work}

 This paper has proposed an end-to-end pipeline for generating test cases from NL use-case descriptions: It is called \textit{Test Generation based on LLM-generated Control Flow Graphs} (\TGen\/). \TGen\/ involves three steps: (1) generating a CFG using an LLM; (2) enumerating feasible execution paths; and (3) creating test cases from the paths.
-Experiments showed that \TGen\/ produces CFGs that align closely with manually-constructed ones.
-Compared with direct LLM-based generation or another existing pipeline, \TGen\/ generated test suites with higher coverage, lower redundancy, greater correctness, and clearer wording. \TGen\/ has no specific use-case template requirements, does not need manual modeling, and is adaptable across different LLMs.
-Practitioner evaluations further confirmed that the generated test cases were comparable to manually-created ones, in terms of both readability and structural coherence.
+Experiments on six use-case datasets demonstrated that LLMs can construct structurally-valid CFGs from NL requirements.
+Compared with direct LLM-based generation, and other existing pipelines, \TGen\/ generated more complete and structurally-coherent test cases, while better preserving execution flows and the requirements logic.
+Automated evaluations and practitioner studies both confirmed the practical effectiveness of the approach for RBTG.
+Overall, the findings suggest that combining LLM-based semantic reasoning with verifiable intermediate representations provides an effective bridge between NL requirements and systematic test generation.

 Our future work will include expanding support to a wider spectrum of datasets and diverse types of NL requirements, including user stories and unstructured requirement specifications.
 This will require enhancing the robustness of CFG generation to better handle noisy, incomplete, or domain-specific inputs.
-Furthermore, incorporating interactive or adaptive mechanisms, such as human-in-the-loop feedback \cite{marques2024using}, may enable more comprehensive requirements analysis, integrating multimodal information (including text, images, and graphs).
+Furthermore, incorporating interactive or adaptive mechanisms, such as human-in-the-loop feedback \cite{marques2024using}, may enable more comprehensive requirements analysis.
 Finally, establishing a unified LLM-driven framework that connects requirements analysis, model generation, and test creation, execution, and evaluation, is an interesting direction for self-adaptive and explainable test generation from requirements.
 We look forward to engaging further with this goal.